axiell/imu-api-dotnet/README.md

 * *multimedia*
 * *videos*

 All of these virtual columns return the [irn](GLOSSARY.md###-IRN), [type](GLOSSARY.md###-MIME-type) and [format](GLOSSARY.md###-MIME-format) of the Multimedia record attached to the current record.
 They also act as reference columns to the Multimedia module.
-This means that other columns from the Multimedia module (including [virtual columns](#virtual-columns)) can also be requested from the corresponding Multimedia record, for example:
+This means that other columns from the Multimedia module (including [virtual columns](#3-3-2-6-virtual-columns)) can also be requested from the corresponding Multimedia record, for example:

+1.
-1. Include the title for all attached multimedia:
+    Include the title for all attached multimedia:

     ```
     multimedia.MulTitle
     ```

+1.
-1. Include the title for all attached images:
+    Include the title for all attached images:

     ```
     images.MulTitle
     ```

+1.
-1. Include details about the master multimedia file for all attached images (using the virtual Multimedia module column master):
+    Include details about the master multimedia file for all attached images (using the virtual Multimedia module column master):

     ```
     images.master
     ```

+1.
-1. Include multiple columns for all attached images:
+    Include multiple columns for all attached images:

     ```
     images.(master,MulTitle,MulDescription)
     ```

+1.
-1. Include and rename multiple columns for all attached images:
+    Include and rename multiple columns for all attached images:

     ```
     images.(master,title=MulTitle,description=MulDescription)
     ```

-#### Example
+<h4 id="3-4-1-1-example">Example</h4>

 This example shows the retrieval of the base information and the title for all multimedia images attached to a parties record: